Beth McKee: Early life and education

 McKee is from Jackson, Mississippi, and has also lived in Louisiana, Texas, and Florida.
 She worked as a pianist as early as age 14, but had few professional female musician role models and chose to pursue a degree in accounting from Millsaps College.
 After deciding to change her career path, McKee moved to Austin, TX, and became an active part of the music scene.
-She was invited to tour with her hometown friend Greg "Fingers" Taylor as a member of his female backing band The Ladyfingers for Jimmy Buffett's summer tour in 1990.
-When the tour ended she moved to New Orleans to join the band Evangeline, providing keyboards, accordion, and vocals.
-Two months after McKee joined the band Jimmy Buffett, signed Evangeline to his MCA Nashville imprint, Margaritaville Records, and toured as his opening act.
-The group was successful for a time, and disbanded in the late 1990s.